sevetom/easy-notes/README.md

 - 💾 Save notes to a file (.ezn format)
 - 📂 Load notes from a file
 - 📄 Write markdown formatted notes with live preview
+- 🔍 Search for keywords across notes and PDF
 - 🎨 Highlight text directly in the PDF
 - 📱 Responsive design - works on desktop, tablet, and mobile
 - ⚡ Fast loading with multiple file selection